arrownj/odps/intl.en-US/Release Note/Announcements.md

 ## March 15, 2020 \(UTC+08:00\): The storage price of MaxCompute is reduced

-From March 15, 2020, the storage price of MaxCompute is reduced.
+As of March 15, 2020, the storage price of MaxCompute is reduced.
 For more information, see [Storage pricing \(pay-as-you-go\)](/intl.en-US/Pricing/Storage pricing (pay-as-you-go).md).
 The price is reduced based on the following rules:

 -   The number of pricing tiers is reduced from five to three to simplify storage billing.
--   The unit price in each tier is reduced to lower the storage price.
+-   The unit price in each new tier is reduced to lower the storage price.

 The following table lists the tiered pricing method that was used before March 15, 2020.